 How to find the best trigger point therapy near you?

-Despite the lack of clear evidence about the existence of trigger points, trigger point therapy itself may still provide pain relief of many people because it is a form of physical touch.
+Despite the lack of clear evidence about the existence of trigger points, trigger point therapy may still provide pain relief for many people because it’s a form of physical touch.

 Some countries have a directory that lists who is a qualified massage therapist near you.
-For example, in the U.S., there is the American Massage Therapy Association, and in Canada, there are the Registered Massage Therapists Association of British Columbia and Registered Massage Therapists’ Association of Ontario.
+For example, in the U.S., there is the American Massage Therapy Association, and in Canada, there are the Registered Massage Therapists Association of British Columbia and The Registered Massage Therapists’ Association of Ontario.

 If you know the therapists’ name or their identification number, you can see the status they are in, such as whether their certification or license is active, suspended, revoked, or otherwise.
 The California Massage Therapy Council has one such feature.

-While the debate about the nature of trigger points and myofascial pain continues, rest assured that it does not necessarily negate the benefits of trigger point therapy and other types of massage.
+While the debate about the nature of trigger points and myofascial pain continues, rest assured that it doesn’t necessarily negate the benefits of trigger point therapy and other types of massage.